 (TNL is 1 day of a six week Conversations Program – covering coaching conversations, understanding your / others style, leadership presence)

 SF – There is a tonne of value in the whole leadership program.
-It’s more than being a great leader at work as each of the components are equally as valuable at home and in non-work relationships.
+It’s more than being a great leader at work.
+Each of the components of the program are equally as valuable at home and in non-work relationships.
 That’s why working with the horse fit so well, it combined all the ideas that apply in all parts of your life.

 Once I connect, I am better able to understand to listen, ask intelligent questions and I am better able to keep an open mind to different outcomes.